cPort Scholarship Program

 The program begins with students in grades 3-6 participating in an aspirations workshop with Bob Stuart of Maine College Circle.
 Following the workshops, students are encouraged to write an application essay for a $100 college scholarship focused on their interests and future career aspirations, and how higher education may help achieve those goals.

 The scholarships are awarded to recipients in a school-wide ceremony, where all participants are acknowledged with a t-shirt and certificate of participation.
 Scholarship recipients also participate in a college campus visit the following spring, where they receive a VIP tour and lunch on campus to experience college life first-hand.
+(This portion of the program is on pause during COVID-19).

 We believe that this program is truly making a difference for students by encouraging them to dream big and plan early for higher education.